Sequential Monte Carlo for Policy Optimization in Continuous POMDPs

 \subsection{The Belief-Space Generative Process}

-The Bellman equations in~\eqref{eq:pomdp-v-fn} and~\eqref{eq:pomdp-q-fn} are computationally tractable only for a limited class of continuous POMDPs.
-As a result, state-of-the-art methods typically rely on sampling-based approximations.
-In reinforcement learning for POMDPs, a key difference from fully observable MDPs lies in the generative process used to produce the necessary Monte Carlo samples.
-This distinction critically affects how belief-space policy or value iteration algorithms are developed.
+The Bellman equations in~\eqref{eq:pomdp-v-fn} and~\eqref{eq:pomdp-q-fn} are computationally tractable only for a narrow class of continuous POMDPs.
+Consequently, state-of-the-art methods typically rely on sampling-based approximations.
+A critical distinction arises between reinforcement learning in MDPs and POMDPs, namely in the generative process used to obtain Monte Carlo samples.